 Online focus groups

 Focus groups are a means of collecting data from several participants simultaneously.
-As a method they offer the opportunity to gain insights into the social interaction among group members and to allow this to inform data analysis.
-This might, depending on the research topic and the aims of the research, offer advantages over the sometimes artificial and decontextualized data derived through other methods of qualitative data collection.
+They offer the opportunity to gain insights into group members' social interaction and allow this to inform data analysis.
+Depending on the research topic and aims, this might offer advantages over the sometimes artificial and decontextualized data derived through other qualitative data collection methods.

-Usually focus groups are a guided but relatively unstructured discussion about a (research) topic.
-As it is the aim to have the group members discuss the issue among themselves, the role of the moderator is to raise discussion points and to put down some ground rules, like a respectful manner amongst the participants.
+Focus groups are a guided but relatively unstructured discussion about a (research) topic.
+As it is the aim to have the group members discuss the issue among themselves, the role of the moderator is to raise discussion points and to establish ground rules, like a respectful manner amongst the participants.
 (19)

 Synchronous online focus groups

-Online and face-to-face focus-group research can be seen as complementary, with online focus-group research opening new opportunities for gathering data (23).
+Online and face-to-face focus-group research can be complementary, with online focus-group research opening new opportunities for gathering data (23).
 Online focus groups can be divided into synchronous or asynchronous.
-Synchronous online focus groups usually happen through a virtual platform in real-time.
-Asynchronous focus groups are typically discussions utilising emails or online forums and occur over longer periods of time.
+Synchronous online focus groups usually happen through a virtual platform in realtime.
+Asynchronous focus groups are disucssions that utilize emails or online forums and occur over extended periods.
 This tool will concentrate on synchronous online focus groups, as these more closely resemble face-to-face focus groups.
-With respect to group interaction and the ability to obtain information, disadvantages of online over face-to-face focus-groups are becoming less of an issue, as more modern and reliable technology provides ever increasing opportunities to create social presence in an online environment.
+With respect to group interaction and the ability to obtain information, the disadvantages of online over face-to-face focus groups are becoming less of an issue as more modern and reliable technology provides ever increasing opportunities to create a social presence in an online environment.

-Many of the advantages and disadvantages of conducting focus groups through video-conferencing platforms are similar to those for interviews and many of the considerations for ethical and professional research hold true for both as well.
-We therefore recommend you read the chapter on Interviews via video-conferencing platforms for some important points to consider.
+Many of the advantages and disadvantages of conducting focus groups through video-conferencing platforms are similar to those for interviews, and many considerations for ethical and professional research hold true for both.
+We recommend you review the Interviews via video-conferencing platforms chapter for some important points to consider.

-In addition to these considerations, there are some points unique to focus group research, which need to be allowed for, when moving to the online environment.
+In addition to these considerations, there are some points that are unique to focus group research, which need to be considered when moving to an online environment.

 Sample size

 Recommendations on sample size for face-to-face focus groups vary widely (19).
-While there might be advantages to both smaller (e.g. when discussing sensitive topics) and bigger (e.g. more diverse viewpoints) sample sizes, it makes more sense to have a smaller group of participants when conducting focus groups online.
+While there might be advantages to smaller (e.g., when discussing sensitive topics) and larger (e.g. more diverse viewpoints) sample sizes, it makes more sense to have a smaller group of participants when conducting focus groups online.
 Online focus groups tend to be prone to technology issues, lagging, internet dropouts, and interruptions.
 Therefore it is recommended to cap the focus groups at approximately 6 participants (24).

 Group dynamics

 It is important to set some ground rules for the focus group discussion.
-Encourage participants to treat the appointment, as if it was happening in the real world, planning for enough time to get logged onto the video-conferencing platform and without distractions and interruptions during the meeting.
-Discussions are usually characterised by persons interrupting one another or talking over one another, which can be difficult, when holding the discussion online.
-Using the text chat or hand raising functions can make this easier and allow everyone to express their opinions.
-Moderators should encourage respectful interactions between the participants, including taking it in turn to speak, raising hands and waiting for others to finish their thoughts before adding or replying.
-To encourage participation from all participants, providing opportunities for everyone to speak and allowing time for reflection, can be beneficial.
-In order to allow for alternative and anonymous methods to contribute utilising multiple user-friendly response modalities like Padlet, Etherpad and WordCloud can be considered.
-These will also give all the participants a chance to contribute simultaneously.
+Encourage participants to treat the appointment as if it was happening in the real world, planning for enough time to get logged onto the video-conferencing platform without distractions and interruptions during the meeting.
+Discussions typically include interrupting or talking over one another, which can be difficult, when holding the a virtual discussion.
+Text chat or virtual hand-raising functions can make this easier and allow everyone to express themselves without interruption.
+Moderators should encourage respectful interactions between participants, including taking turns to speak, raising hands and waiting for others to finish their thoughts before adding or replying.
+To encourage participation from all participants, providing opportunities for everyone to speak and allowing time for reflection can be beneficial.
+To allow alternative and anonymous contributions, multiple user-friendly response modalities like Padlet, Etherpad and WordCloud can be utilized.
+These also give all the participants a chance to contribute simultaneously.

 Tools